raul-ortega/u360gts-configurator/README.md

 ## Authors

-Raúl Ortega/raul-ortega - maintainer of the u360gts firmware and configurator.
+RaÃºl Ortega/raul-ortega - maintainer of the u360gts firmware and configurator.
-Héctor Narbona/Amigache - whose contribution has been essential for the creation of version 4.0 of the configurator.
+HÃ©ctor Narbona/Amigache - whose contribution has been essential for the creation of version 4.0 of the configurator.
 Dominic Clifton/hydra - maintainer of the Cleanflight firmware and configurator, from which u360gts project is based on.